In the Press

 In support of petitioners, the Center for Global Legal Challenge’s brief shows that the ATS grants jurisdiction for crimes committed by corporate entities.
 The brief consists of a norm-by-norm analysis of eight crimes under international law, three of which are at issue in Jesner itself.
 These crimes include genocide, crimes against humanity, financing terrorism, torture, extrajudicial killing, war crimes, slavery, and piracy.
 The brief demonstrates that each crime is sufficiently specific, universal, and obligatory to meet the standard enunciated by the Court in the 2004 case of Sosa v.
 Alvarez-Machain, and that the prohibition applies to corporations.

 In preparing the amicus brief, Professor Hathaway was assisted by several Yale Law School students and recent graduates who collaborated in the researching and drafting of the brief.
-The team included Sarah Weiner ’17, Chris Looney ’19, Joe Schottenfeld ’19, Aisha Saad ’18, Paul Strauch ’18, Beatrice Walton ’18, Carrie O'Connor ‘19, and Hillary Aidun ’17.
+The team included Sarah Weiner ’17, Chris Looney ’19, Joe Schottenfeld ’19, Aisha Saad ’18, Paul Strauch ’18, Beatrice Walton ’18, Carrie O'Connor ‘19, and Hillary Aidun ’17, and Jorge Bonilla '19.
 This group worked on the brief both at Yale Law School and around the world over the summer break.